(Example of a CCA Armorial certificate. Sizes: 11"x14" [US], A3 [Intl.])

 Beyond military and civic heraldry, American coats of arms do not represent anything other than the associations, families, or people who bear them.
 They do not take on the trappings of nobility like supporters, garters, or crowns—and so confer no status, privilege, or title.
 With this in mind, objecting to the use of heraldry makes as much sense as objecting to the widespread use of surnames.
 An American coat of arms serves the same function as a person’s name, but in a symbolic form.
 This may sound pretentious, until you realize that heraldry was born of a time when few people could read.

 For some, a coat of arms wouldn’t mean anything to them unless it was granted by a royal authority or passed down from a direct ancestor.
 This is a perfectly valid, respectable point of view.
-But for those who wish to participate in their clan’s heraldic practices and establish a new tradition to pass down to their descendants, assuming arms is a far more valid option than buying the bogus heraldry sold by questionable online shops.
+But for those who wish to participate in their clan’s heraldic practices and establish a new tradition to pass down to their descendants, assuming arms is a valid option.
+So many with the surname are already buying the counterfeit heraldry sold by souvenir shops (known in some quarters as 'bucket-shops'), which are either plagiarized or misrepresent arms registered to others.

 Assumed arms might not enjoy the same prestige as arms granted by the Court of Lord Lyon, but a humbler, simpler form of heraldry seems appropriate for a society that eschews crowns, knighthoods, and titles.
 In general, an American coat of arms honors the bearer, the family, ancestors and descendants, but it doesn’t elevate them.